Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 What's more, if you file a homeowner's (or renter's) claim for losses sustained by a previously undisclosed home-based business, your insurer may refuse to cover it or cancel your policy.”

-It's good to know that suppliers should have their own certificate of insurance and might be willing to add your company's name as an "insured" on their policy, so be sure to ask them.
-But most insurance companies will likely suggest that you purchase your own policy as well.
+It's good to know that suppliers should have their own certificate of insurance and may be willing to add your company's name as an "insured" on their policy.

 And because ecommerce is big business now, many online insurance companies design policy packages specifically for online sellers and dropshippers.